NEvision/NE15/README.md

 You are welcome to cite the paper if you use the database.
 "Benchmarking Spike-Based Visual Recognition: a Dataset and Evaluation",
 Qian Liu, Garibaldi Pineda Garca, Evangelos Stromatias,Teresa Gotarredona, and Steve Furber

+We invite you to visit the [Wiki page](https://github.com/NEvision/NE15/wiki) to find further information.